DrBlackRat/VRC-Picture-Loader/README.md

     - having a default URL to Load On Start also still works
     - *disables Auto Reload on the attached Lite Downloader though

+4. Using Persistence with the Picture Loader URL Input
+- Allows you to save the URLs you entered using the Picture Loader URL Input.
+Allows people to decorate their home world with private images.
+  - Any URL the Instance Owner enters will be saved to their Player Object.
+  - Once the Instance Owner joins, their images will start to load.
+   - This only happens the first time they join.
+   - It will overwrite images that other people may have loaded before they joined.

 ## Which one should I use?
 This highly depends on what you want to use them for, but here are a few examples:
 - If you want to load a big Gallery of Images / Pictures the Manager would be the best fit, as it takes care of everything at once.